cockroachdb/docs/v21.2/security-reference/authentication.md

 CockroachDB's authentication behavior is configured using a domain specific language (DSL), shared with PostgreSQL, called host-based authentication (HBA).

-A specific CockroachDB cluster's authentication behavior is configured by setting it's `server.host_based_authentication.configuration` cluster setting, which accepts a single text field that must be a correctly formatted HBA manifest.
+A specific CockroachDB cluster's authentication behavior is configured by setting its `server.host_based_authentication.configuration` cluster setting, using the [`set cluster setting` statement](../set-cluster-setting.html), which accepts a single text field that must be a correctly formatted HBA manifest.
+Inspect the current setting with [`show cluster setting`.](../show-cluster-setting.html)

-See the `show cluster setting` and `set cluster setting` cockroach commands.

 ### HBA configuration syntax